Swapnil213/Portfolio/README.md

-This a Portfolio Website of Swapnil Thawale
+This is a Portfolio Website of Swapnil Thawale
 <br>
 Author : Swapnil Thawale